analogdevicesinc/libsmu/README.md

 ##### OS X

 For systems running OS X, first install [homebrew](http://brew.sh).
-Then use brew to install libusb, cmake, boost, pkg-config, and optionally python and cython (to build the python bindings).
+Then use brew to install libusb, cmake, boost, pkg-config, and optionally python to build the python bindings.
+In addition, cython needs to be installed via pip to generate the python extension.

 Note that libusb is built for both 32 and 64 bit architectures since the current build system for libsmu builds universal binaries by default.

 ```
 brew install libusb --universal
-brew install cmake boost pkg-config python cython
+brew install cmake boost pkg-config python
+pip install cython
 ```

 After the above dependencies are installed, the command line instructions in